N\'eel proximity effect at antiferromagnet/superconductor interfaces: Bogoliubov-de Gennes analysis

 We begin by numerically examining the system of interest - an antiferromagnetic insulator interfaced via a compensated interface to a thin superconductor [Fig.~\ref{fig:trip}(a)].
 To this end, we set up a tight-binding Bogoliubov-de Gennes Hamiltonian for the two materials~\cite{Zhu2016} and assume on-site local s-wave correlations in the superconductor, assumed conventional.
 For simplicity, we consider a two-dimensional system ($12 \times 100$ spatial cluster was considered) and employ periodic boundary conditions along the interfacial direction.
 The latter emulates an infinite-length interface.
 The alternating N\'eel spin order in the AF induces a correspondingly oscillating spin-splitting at the interfacial lattice sites in the S via exchange interaction between the AF spins and the S electrons.
 Describing the Hamiltonian and methodology details in the appendix, we numerically diagonalize the Hamiltonian and evaluate the superconducting state self-consistently.

 The spin-triplet correlations amplitude $F_{\bm i}^t$ at each lattice site with the radius-vector $\bm i$ is evaluated by summing the anomalous Green's function over the positive Matsubara frequencies, as detailed in the appendix.
 Figure \ref{fig:trip}(b) plots the spatially resolved spin-triplet pairing amplitude in the investigated bilayer.
 A clear imprinting of the AF N\'eel order is seen on the triplet pairing amplitude in the direction parallel to the interface.
 This perfectly commensurate variation of the triplet correlations is disturbed in the direction perpendicular to the interface by Friedel oscillations~\cite{Zhu2016} and a general lack of out-of-plane momentum conservation due to the interface.
 A finite $F_{\bm i}^t$ in the first few lattice sites of the AF is due to a small leakage of the electron wavefunctions into the insulating AF.
 Furthermore, although not explicitly shown, the superconducting critical temperature is found to be reduced substantially by the AF.
+It is worth noting that if instead we consider a two-sublattice checkerboard ferrimagnet with $m_1 \neq m_2$, this order is also imprinted on the spin-triplet correlations amplitude: it is a superposition of the perfect N\'eel order presented here and a conventional triplet amplitude, which is homogeneous along the interface.
+The same type of the N\'eel triplet order also appears inside a metallic antiferromagnet due to the proximity to a superconductor.

 Our numerical analysis clearly demonstrates a large proximity effect of the AF on the S, despite a compensated interface resulting in no net spin-splitting on spatial averaging over the S coherence length scale~\cite{Kamra2018}.
 It also shows that the interesting physics is taking place on the lattice constant length scale, which is beyond the resolution of the conventional quasiclassical Green's functions description of the superconductor~\cite{Kopnin2001}.
 Johnsen and coworkers also recently found the compensated interface between AF and S to be spin-active using a similar Bogoliubov-de Gennes numerics~\cite{Johnsen2021}.
 However, they considered trilayers involving an additional ferromagnet, which prevents a clear understanding of the phenomena taking place at the AF/S interface.